gammamatrix/playground/README.md

 - `/vendor/playground.js` A small library to be loaded for Blade UI usage.
 Needs to be published.

 Optionally, a page may load:
-- [CKEditor 5](https://ckeditor.com/ckeditor-5/) an advanced WSIWYG editor for forms.
+- [CKEditor 5](https://ckeditor.com/ckeditor-5/) an advanced WYSIWYG editor for forms.

 ### Assets